 so that there are no false hopes or misunderstandings.

-days) or make exceptions for volunteers who have a high level of work
+* I only accept volunteers who have a high level

 VOLUNTEERING AT OTHER ECO PROJECTS IN PUERTO RICO